How to Become a Counselor in Massachusetts

 - Applicants should get a passing score on the National Counselors Examination of the National Board for Certified Counselors and the State Law Test.

-According to the MMHCA, there are roughly 4,500 working mental health counselors in the Commonwealth.
-But according to the most recent data from the United States Bureau of Labor Statistics, there are more than 7,000 mental health counselors in Massachusetts, making it the fourth-most populous state in the country when it comes to professional mental health counselors.
-The average annual salary for a counselor in Massachusetts is about $40,620.
+According to the most recent data from the United States Bureau of Labor Statistics, Massachusetts’ over 17,000-strong counseling community makes it the fourth largest employer of counselors in the nation.
+The average annual salary for a counselor in Massachusetts is about $59,780.

 - Massachusetts Psychologist Licensing